 Tweddle Reconciliation Journey

-Tweddle Reflect Reconciliation Plan (RAP) – Reconciliation Week 2020
+Tweddle Reflect Reconciliation Plan (RAP) and Innovate (RAP) Commencement

-Tweddle is honoured to join the reconciliation movement with the launch of our Reflect – Reconciliation Action Plan (RAP) endorsed by Reconciliation Australia as part of Reconciliation Week (27th May – 3rd June).
-Tweddle’s Reflect RAP 2019-2020 – Final Endorsement is currently in PDF form while our commissioned artwork for the publication is being finalised.
-Due to the interruptions posed by COVID in 2020, Tweddle has been granted an extension in which to complete the RAP Reflect by April 2021.
+Tweddle was honored to join the reconciliation movement with the launch of our Reflect – Reconciliation Action Plan (RAP) endorsed by Reconciliation Australia as part of Reconciliation Week (27th May – 3rd June) 2020.

 Tweddle’s Reconciliation Action Plan (RAP) program provides a framework that will enable us to support the national reconciliation movement.
 Tweddle’s vision for reconciliation is that all Aboriginal and Torres Strait Islander babies and children in Victoria grow up in a secure environment, supported by strong families with a cultural connection to community.

-Tweddle believes in working in partnership with Aboriginal and Torres Strait Islander communities in order to develop an understanding about transgenerational trauma impacts.
-This is important to us because we believe in delivering inclusive practice and programs in the best interest of Aboriginal and Torres Strait Islander babies, children and families.
+Tweddle is now embarking on our RAP Innovate.
+Tweddle believes in working in partnership with Aboriginal and Torres Strait Islander communities in order to develop an understanding of transgenerational trauma impacts.
+This is important to us because we believe in delivering inclusive practice and programs in the best interest of Aboriginal and Torres Strait Islander babies, children, and families.

 Tweddle’s reconciliation journey commenced in 2016 when Tweddle embarked on a quality improvement project to propel the intentions of Tweddle’s ‘2012 Statement of Commitment to Aboriginal Families, their communities and Aboriginal Peak Bodies’ into a plan for action that created meaningful change for Aboriginal children and their families.